Skip to main content

 1. Purpose of the Policy

-1.1.
-Academic Integrity is fundamental to the entire mission of the University in learning, teaching, research, public engagement, and public trust.
+1.1 Academic Integrity is fundamental to the entire mission of the University in learning, teaching, research, public engagement, and public trust.
 Academic Integrity is a core part of UCC’s values of integrity, respect and accountability as set out in our strategic plan.
+Academic Integrity is defined as “Compliance with ethical and professional principles, standards, practices and a consistent system of values, that serves as guidance for making decisions and taking actions in education, research and scholarship.1.
+An essential aspect of academic integrity is assessment integrity.
+Conversely, academic misconduct occurs when a student has behaved in a way which undermines the integrity of the assessment.
 UCC is a member of the National Academic Integrity Network (NAIN).
-This policy sets out UCC’s definitions of academic integrity; signposts supports for staff and students; and, outlines the procedures for the investigation of alleged cases of academic misconduct or plagiarism for examinations and assessments.
+This policy sets out UCC’s definition of academic integrity with regard to Examinations and Assessments; details forms of academic misconduct; signposts supports for staff and students; and, outlines the procedures for the investigation of alleged cases of academic misconduct for examinations and assessments.

 2. Scope

-Academic Integrity – Compliance with ethical professional principles, standards, practices and a consistent system of values, that serves as guidance for making decisions and taking actions in education, research and scholarship.
+3.1 Academic Integrity – As described above in the introduction, and involves compliance with ethical professional principles, standards, practices and a consistent system of values, that serves as guidance for making decisions and taking actions in education, research and scholarship.

-Academic Misconduct - Any action, or attempted action that undermines academic integrity and may result in an unfair advantage or disadvantage for any member of the academic community or wider society.
+3.2 Academic Misconduct - Any action, or attempted action that undermines or contravenes academic integrity and may result in an unfair advantage or disadvantage for any member of the academic community or wider society.

-Cheating – Actions that attempt to get advantage that undermine values of integrity.
+• Cheating – Actions that attempt to get advantage by means that undermine values of integrity.

-Unethical Use of AI – Academic Integrity is breached if students submit the products of GenAI as their own work without acknowledgement or without authorisation to use GenAI in fulfilling the task.
+• Unethical Use of AI – Academic Integrity is breached if students submit the products of GenAI as their own work without acknowledgement and without authorisation to use GenAI in fulfilling the task.

-Plagiarism - Presenting work / ideas taken from other sources without proper acknowledgement.
+• Plagiarism - Presenting work / ideas taken from other sources without proper acknowledgement whether done deliberately, inadvertently or carelessly.

 Types of Plagiarism include but are not limited to: